dparo/pyflask-htmx-proc-viewer/README.md

 Allowing the frontend application to be almost JS (except the HTMX runtime itself) and JSON free.
 By using Server Side Rendering (SSR), the latency required for first paint is reduced.

-The responsability of validation and styling, is however, is completely shifted to the server.
+The responsability of validation and styling, however, is completely shifted to the server.

 ## Preview